CristianoSword/CristianoSword/README.md

 ## Hi!
 I'm Cris 👋

-I'm Web and Game Developer from Brazil.
+I'm Fullstack Web and Game Developer from Brazil.

 I consider myself a generalist programmer working with different solutions and technologies over 10+ years of professional experience.
-My main interests are explore technical implementations of game engines, software architecture and develop interactive/graphical applications.
+My main interests are explore technical implementations of game engines, software architecture, develop interactive/graphical applications and Web fullstack (front/back end).

-💙 Interested in game engines and graphics.<br>
+💙 Interested in game engines, performance and computer graphics.<br>
 ✨ In free time I used to go to my indie games for old videogames.

 <!--